-The University City Symphony Orchestra looks forward to an exciting 2025-2026 Season, “CONNECTIONS!”
+The University City Symphony Orchestra looks forward to an exciting 2026-2027 Season!
 We invite you to join us in this look back at Maestro Leon Burke’s musical connections throughout his career, linking the Orchestra with artists and musical works from around the country and around the globe.

 The UCSO will continue our tradition of providing an outlet for local artists and celebrating extraordinary lesser-known works by well-known composers.
 All concerts will remain free of charge.